ni/labview-for-containers/docs/linux-prebuilt.md

 To enable CI/CD Features in LabVIEW and run it on Linux Containers, **all LabVIEWCLI commands must end with -Headless** argument, which enable LabVIEW to run completely headless.

-If `-Headless` argument is passed to LabVIEWCLI, it can cause compatibility issues on Docker Images. `-Headless` argument is neccessary to satisfy all requirements to run LabVIEW on Linux Containers.
+If `-Headless` argument is NOT passed to LabVIEWCLI, it can cause compatibility issues on Docker Images. `-Headless` argument is neccessary to satisfy all requirements to run LabVIEW on Linux Containers.

 **NOTE:** The above is TRUE only for LabVIEW 2026 Q1 and onwards.
 For older images using LabVIEW 2025 Q3, continue using the environment variable `EnableCICDFeaturesForLabVIEW=TRUE`.